WAL Programmer Manual

 body : WAL expression

 The let function locally binds the results of the expressions expr to the symbols id during the evaluation of body.
-The result of the function is the result of the evaluation of body.
+The result of the function is the result of the evaluation of the last expression of body.
 Expressions are evaluated in the order they are passed to the function and later bindings can use earlier bindings.

 Examples